fibo/trunx/README.md

 Almost all Bulma features are available and documented, few helpers and custom components are already implemented.

-I am using **Trunx** component library in production for my [GoSeven](https://go7.li) website.
-It is an open source project, if you want to see code snippets you can check out the repo on GitHub: [github.com/go-seven/go-seven.com](https://github.com/go-seven/go-seven.com).

 ## Documentation

 To read documentation point your browser to http://trunx.dev

-Yes, the website itself is implemented with Trunx: you can read its [source code here](https://github.com/fibo/trunx/tree/master/src/docs).
+Yes, the website itself is implemented with Trunx: you can read its [source code here](https://github.com/fibo/trunx/tree/main/src/docs).

 ## Motivation